 Content is critical.
-Every piece of content should be mapped to the curriculum, and the deeper and broader the content available for the program to draw from, to sequence a personalized learning path, the better.
+Every piece of content should be mapped to the curriculum, and the deeper and broader the content available for the program to draw from, to sequence a personalised learning path, the better.

 As an example, a systematic approach that combines phonics, including both synthetic (explicit) and analytic (explicit) exercises, with sight words instruction is better for reading acquisition.
 Research also shows that combining instruction from different literacy concepts and strands, such as phonics and sight words, with spelling and vocabulary, improves learning outcomes.

-Gamification, the integration of game mechanics, also plays a specific role in engaging and motivating students and has been shown to have various academic, psychological and behavioral benefits.
-An effective gamified platform improves student participation, enjoyment, and performance.
+Gamification, the integration of game mechanics, also plays a specific role in engaging and motivating students, and has been shown to have various academic, psychological and behavioral benefits.
+An effective gamified platform improves student participation, enjoyment and performance.
 It fosters an enthusiastic attitude to the subject, makes the learning experience more meaningful, and drives students to achieve their best.

 Research into the impacts of digital programs with these features is yielding some exciting findings.
-Independent clinical trials and in-school studies of LiteracyPlanet’s program, for example, have found it has a “large and significant” treatment effect on reading outcomes, is effective in decreasing attainment gaps, and students using it achieve better results in a variety of literacy skill areas.
+Independent clinical trials and in-school studies of LiteracyPlanet’s program for example, have found it has a “large and significant” treatment effect on reading outcomes, is effective in decreasing attainment gaps, and students using it achieve better results in a variety of literacy skill areas.

 - 2019 State of the States, EducationSuperHighway, United States.